 In contrast, a barrage is an old style of construction that is merely for flood control.

 So, here’s our take on the difference between a dam and a barrage.

 What is a dam?

 Diversion headworks or dam is a significant type of flood control structure.
-It is constructed across the river, with a spillway from the ground to the top for diverting water safely.
-Having a large lake containing a natural water flow of over twenty thousand gallons per minute allows people to benefit from such a massive structure.
+We construct it across the river, with a spillway from the ground to the top for diverting water.

 - Storage of water